pandosme/pandosme.github.io/docs/_posts/20203-02-04-ACAP Development.md

 cd iamge
 . make_all.sh
 ```
-Install the eap-file on your xis Camera
+Install the eap-file on your Axis device

-Once you got the ACAP running you can alter athe source code under source.
+Once you got the sample ACAP running you can alter athe source code under source.
 You only need to to focus on main.c and html/index.html.